alexiskedo/nola-school-performance/README.md

 # LEAP Longitudinal Achievement Analysis
 In Orleans Parish, is there a relationship between a school's percentage of economically disadvantaged students and its Louisiana Assessment of Educational Progress (LEAP) Mastery+ rate?
-For this project, I aggregated data from longtudinal data from three different LEAP adminsistration years - 2019, 2021, and 2022.
+For this project, I aggregated descriptive, longitudinal data from three different LEAP adminsistration years - 2019, 2021, and 2022.

 As LEAP is only administered to students in 3rd through 8th grade, the conclusions below are drawn from examining from this subset of students.